 - encoding: The encoding used to encode the tile layer data.
-When used, it can be "base64" and, when used for tile layer data, "csv". (optional) - compression: The compression used to compress the tile layer data.
+When used, it can be "base64" and "csv" at the moment. (optional) - compression: The compression used to compress the tile layer data.
 Tiled supports "gzip", "zlib" and (as a compile-time option since Tiled 1.3) "zstd".